-The SRO is a role required by the Office of the Surveillance Commissioner ("OSC") with oversight of the Council's use of RIPA powers.
+The SRO is a role required by the Investigatory Powers Commissioner's Office ("IPCO") with oversight of the Council's use of RIPA powers.
 The SRO is the Director of Legal and Governance (Monitoring Officer) and will only act as an Authorising Officer for the Council in exceptional circumstances to avoid any conflicts with the SRO role.